awslabs/aws-servicebroker-documentation/getting-started.md

 *   Redeploy your app if it does not automatically redeploy

-# Troubleshooting
+## General Troubleshooting

-## Debugging connectivity issues from external traffic to VPC
+### Debugging connectivity issues from external traffic to VPC

 We've run into some cases with RDS where the connection to the RDS instance was not accessible.
 When this happens look at the VPC of the RDS instance and trace to the associated routing table.
 Verify that the routing table has a reference to the internet gateway, if you don't see a reference to the igw like below then add it so external traffic is allowed.